 Employment branding is the recipe that helps your company beat the competition for top talent.
-And your employer branding strategy is the key set of ingredients to make that happen.
+And your employer branding strategy is the key ingredient to make that happen.

-In this article, we’ll explore how to develop a winning employer branding process.
+In this article, we’ll explore how to build and develop a winning employer branding process.
 But first, let’s step back and examine what employer branding means.